Dickson County DUI Court Process

 3. Trial (If No Plea Deal)

-• What Prosecution Must Prove: To convict you of DUI, the prosecution must prove beyond a reasonable doubt that you were operating a motor vehicle while under the influence of alcohol or drugs.
-This typically involves presenting evidence of your driving behavior, your performance on field sobriety tests, and your blood alcohol content (BAC).
+• What prosecution must prove: The prosecution must prove beyond a reasonable doubt that you were driving under the influence of alcohol or drugs.
+This typically involves presenting evidence of your driving behavior, field sobriety test results, and BAC test results.

-• Common Defenses: Common defenses to DUI charges include challenging the accuracy of the breathalyzer or blood test, arguing that the police lacked probable cause to stop you, and demonstrating that your driving was not impaired.
+• Common defenses: Common defenses to DUI charges include challenging the accuracy of the BAC test, arguing that the police lacked probable cause to stop you, or presenting evidence that you were not impaired.

 Tennessee DUI penalties are serious and can have long-lasting consequences.